U.S. Consumer Is Soldiering on Despite Soaring Inflation and Recession Risk, Credit Card Giants Say - NewsBreak

 Amazon will begin offering Venmo as a payment option at checkout.
 The feature launches Tuesday, and will become available to U.S. users by Black Friday on Nov.
 25. Amazon announced Tuesday it's adding Venmo as a payment option at checkout.
 The feature will begin rolling out in the Amazon app...

-Stocks Making the Biggest Moves After Hours: Qualtrics, W.R.
-Berkley, Discover Financial and More
+Stocks Making the Biggest Moves After Hours: Alphabet, Microsoft, Texas Instruments and More

-Check out the companies making headlines after the bell:.
-Discover Financial — Shares fell about 1.8% after Discover Financial posted weaker-than-expected earnings for the recent quarter and noted that it expects operating expenses to rise more than previously anticipated for the full year.
-Cadence Design Systems - Shares of...
+Check out the companies making headlines after hours.
+Alphabet — The search engine parent dropped 5.8% after Alphabet missed third-quarter earnings expectations, and reported a decline in YouTube ad revenue.
+Alphabet earned $1.06 per share on revenue of $69.09 billion.
+Analysts surveyed by Refinitiv were forecasting $1.25 earnings per share on revenue of $70.58 billion.

 Comments / 0